apache/incubator-quarks/DEVELOPMENT.md

 It includes:

 * Building the project
-* Testing on Java 8 and Java 7
+* Testing on Java 8
   - Not all tests may be run, some tests are skipped due to timing issues or if excessive setup is required.

 If your test randomly fails because, for example, it depends on publicly available test services,